AG7GN/networking/hamwan-arden-home-README.md

 #### Firewall Enhancements

-After running the wizard earlier, the firewall is configured such that all traffic inbound on the Internet facing interface `eth0` is dropped unless it is in reply to traffic sent by a device on our AREDN or Home LANs.
+After running the wizard earlier, the ER-X firewall is configured such that all traffic inbound on the Internet facing interface `eth0` is dropped unless it is in reply to traffic sent by a device on our AREDN or Home LANs.
 Traffic arriving on `eth0` that is in reply to traffic we originated from our inside devices is called "established and related".
 The firewall keeps track of all of the conversations our devices are having and it knows which IP address initiated each conversation.
 If our inside device initiates a conversation, the firewall assumes that any replies coming in from the Internet related to that conversation are OK and are allowed to pass.
 When you are on a PC on your home LAN and open a web browser and connect to your bank's website, for example, your PC *initiated* that conversation with your bank's website.
 From then on, any packets from your bank's website to your PC that are part of that conversation ('established and related') are allowed from the Internet.
 Note that the firewall rules below have numbers.
 Those numbers are used to tell the firewall the order in which to evaluate the rules.
 Firewall rule order is important.

-1. Make a group of the private IP address defined in [RFC1918](https://tools.ietf.org/html/rfc1918).
+1. Make a network group of the private IP address defined in [RFC1918](https://tools.ietf.org/html/rfc1918).
 All of our inside networks, as well as AREDN networks, are in these address ranges.

 		set firewall group network-group RFC1918_Nets description 'Private IP Addresses' set firewall group network-group RFC1918_Nets network 10.0.0.0/8 set firewall group network-group RFC1918_Nets network 172.16.0.0/12 set firewall group network-group RFC1918_Nets network 192.168.0.0/16

 1. Prevent AREDN IP addresses from reaching private IP addresses via the AREDN WAN port.
-Our Home LAN IP address block is in this group, so this isolates the Home LAN from traffic originating from AREDN.
+Our Home LAN IP address block is in this group, so this isolates our home LAN from traffic originating from AREDN.

 		set firewall name AREDN_WAN_IN default-action drop
 		set firewall name AREDN_WAN_IN description 'AREDN WAN In'